subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ q^\alpha_{EA} = {1\over N}\sum_i (m^\alpha_i)^2  $$

-In a ferromagnetic material no more than two phases (or valleys) appear as the temperature is reduced.
+In the Ising model there are only two pur stetes, since no more than two phases (or valleys) appear as the temperature is reduced.
 However that is not the case for the SK spin glass model, which is characterized by a continuous series of symmetry breaking as the temperature is reduced.
 The lower part of the figure shows that at a temperature $T_2$ which is just below the temperature $T_1$ in the middle part, each of the three phases in the middle part have broken into multiple new phases, and this fragmentation continues all the way to $T=0$.

 It was soon realized that $q^\alpha_{EA}$ was not a sufficient order parameter to characterize the system, since it is restricted to a single valley and does not give any information about the relationship between valleys in the state space.
 The parameter $q_{\alpha\beta}$ defined by